 In 1963, prior to construction of the launch facility, two boreholes were drilled at the site to collect information on stratigraphy and groundwater at the site.
 One hole was drilled near the location for the launcher tube to a depth of 130 feet.
 Another hole was drilled near the location of the former launcher equipment building (LEB) to a depth of 65 feet.
-Glacial overburden at the site extends to a depth of 113 feet.
-At the equipment room location, the material consists essentially of silty, lean clay to the total depth of the boring (lean clay is a relatively "pure" clay with little organic matter or other additives).
-At the launcher location, the overburden is silty, lean clay with shale-silt sequences from 29 to 41 feet and 104 to 113 feet.
-This material consists of shale fragments to one-inch size in a clayey silt and crushed shale matrix.
-Bedrock encountered at a depth of 113 feet is the Pierre Formation of the Cretaceous age.
-Bedrock consists of slightly fractured, brittle, dark gray shale to 130 feet (USAF, 1963).
+Glacial overburden extends to a depth of 16 to 29 feet.
+The material at the launcher location consists of fine sand and silty clay to 11 feet and clayey silt or silty clay containing numerous shale fragments to 29 feet.
+A fine to coarse sand unit occurs from 24 to 25.5 feet.
+At the former equipment facility location the material consists of silty, lean clay to 9 feet underlain to 16 feet by silty clay with numerous shale fragments.
+Bedrock encountered below depths of 16 and 29 feet is the Pierre formation of Cretaceous age.
+Bedrock consists of highly to moderately fractured, thin-bedded shale to the total depth of the borings (USAF, 1963).